pfsense/docs/source/install/upgrade-guide.rst

 First, as always before any major change to the firewall, make sure there is a good, up-to-date backup.
-Visit **Diagnostics > Backup/Restore** and download a backup of the firewall configuration (**config.xml**).
-Those with a
+Visit **Diagnostics > Backup/Restore** and download a backup of the firewall configuration (``config.xml``).
+The :doc:`AutoConfigBackup </backup/autoconfigbackup>` package can also be used to make a manual backup before upgrading.
+We strongly advise keeping a local and remote copy of the backup ``config.xml``.
-|premium_content_link| may also use the :doc:`AutoConfigBackup
-</backup/autoconfigbackup>` package to make a manual backup noting the reason as
-"before upgrade".
-Keeping a local and remote copy of the backup *config.xml* is strongly advised.

 Prepare a fall back plan
 ^^^^^^^^^^^^^^^^^^^^^^^^